-There may also be roadside drains in the vicinity of the A9 within the scheme extent.
+There are several unclassified surface waterbodies/drainage ditches that lie within 300m of the scheme.
+There may also be roadside drains in the vicinity of the A889 within the scheme extent.

-The scheme falls within the 'Rannoch' groundwater body which was classified by SEPA in 2020 as having an overall status of 'Good' and is also a Drinking Water Protected Area (Ground) (SEPA water classification hub).
+The scheme falls within the 'Strathnairn, Speyside and Cairngorms' groundwater which has been classified as 'Good' (SEPA water classification hub).

-The trunk road, within the scheme extents, is not at risk of surface water flooding (SEPA Flood Map).
+The trunk road, within the scheme extents, has been highlighted as being at high risk of river water flooding (10% chance of flooding each year) (SEPA Flood Map).